Ifan24/GPT_subtitles/README.md

 下载 YouTube 视频（或提供您自己的视频）并使用 Whisper 生成双语字幕

 This project is a Python script that downloads a YouTube video (or uses a local video file), transcribes it, translates the transcript into a target language, and generates a video with dual subtitles (original and translated).
-The transcription and translation are powered by the Whisper model and the M2M100 model, respectively.
+The transcription and translation are powered by the Whisper model and the many translation model, respectively.

-Note: Embedding the subtitle into the video is not working yet, due to some bugs causing the font in non-English languages to not be found.
+Note: Embedding the subtitles into the video is not working yet, due to some bugs causing the font in non-English languages to not be found.
 For now, it will only generate a dual-language SRT file.

 # Requirements